pinlunCH/Cards-Matching-Game/README.md

 # Cards-Matching-Game

-click on the card and find the matching card faces.
+Click on the card and find the matching card faces.